 Happy pepper picking day aboard the @Space_Station!🌶️Today @Astro_Sabot gets the honor of harvesting the station’s first crop of chile peppers as a part of the Plant Habitat-04 study, one of the most challenging station plant experiments to date. https://t.co/f1LHkidhFn pic.twitter.com/dim8uHNZbs— ISS Research (@ISS_Research) October 29, 2021

-Now, that experiment, which was a part of the Plant Habitat-04 (PH-04), has come to an end, 137 days after it began in zero gravity.
+Now, that experiment, which was a part of the Plant Habitat-04 (PH-04), has come to an end, 137 days after it began in microgravity.
 On Nov.
-26, some of the chile peppers, Capsicum annuum, grown from four plants in the orbiting laboratory's Advanced Plant Habitat (APH) were harvested and sampled.
+26, several of the chile peppers (Capsicum annuum) grown from four plants in the orbiting laboratory's Advanced Plant Habitat (APH) were harvested and sampled.

-This is the longest and one of the most challenging to plant experiments on the space station to date, due to the long germination and growing time of the peppers.
+This is the longest experiment on the space station to date.
+It's also one of the most challenging ones due to the long germination and growing time of the peppers.

-"With this experiment, we took a field cultivar of a Hatch chile pepper from New Mexico, dwarfed it to fit inside the plant habitat, and figured out how to productively grow the first generally recognized fruiting crop in space – all in a span of a couple of years," explains Matt Romeyn, principal investigator for PH-04 from NASA’s Kennedy Space Center in Florida.
+"With this experiment, we took a field cultivar of a Hatch chile pepper from New Mexico, dwarfed it to fit inside the plant habitat, and figured out how to productively grow the first generally recognized fruiting crop in space – all in a span of a couple of years," explained Matt Romeyn, principal investigator for PH-04 from NASA’s Kennedy Space Center, in a press release.

 Somewhat endearingly, PH-04 also broke the record for feeding the most astronauts from a crop grown in space.
 The peppers were reported to be spicy, vibrant, and delicious — and perhaps most importantly, they are rich in vitamin C.